desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 Demonstrations consist of a 15 minute Q&A in front of your tutor and potentially some other students in your tutorial.
 For online classes, webcams and audio are required to be on during this Q&A (your phone is a good alternative if your laptop/desktop doesn't have a webcam).

 ## 6. Individual Contribution
-Half of each iteration's mark is awarded to your group as a whole.
-The other half is given to you individually.
-This is the case for all iterations going forward, except for iteration 4 which is entirely individually marked.
-For example, if iteration 1 is worth 30% of the project mark, 15% is awarded as a group mark and 15% is awarded individually.

-Your individual mark is determined by your tutor, with your group mark as a reference point.
-Your tutor will look at the following items each iteration to determine your mark:
+While we do award a tentative mark to your group as a whole, your actual mark for each iteration is given to you individually.
+Your individual mark is determined by your tutor, with your group mark as a reference point.Your tutor will look at the following items each iteration to determine your mark:
  * Project check-in
  * Code contribution
  * Tutorial contributions